ibm-cloud-docs/vpc/nlb-configure-acls-sgs.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Configuring ACLs and security groups for use with network load balancers
+# Configuring ACLs and security groups for use with {{site.data.keyword.nlb_full}}
 {: #nlb-configuring-acls}

-You can use access control lists (ACLs) and security groups to control the traffic in your {{site.data.keyword.cloud}} Network Load Balancer (NLB) for VPC deployment.
+You can use access control lists (ACLs) and security groups to control the traffic in your {{site.data.keyword.cloud}} {{site.data.keyword.nlb_full}} (NLB) deployment.
 Use ACLs to filter traffic going to and from the NLB.
 For your NLB to function, you must configure ACL rules to allow the following traffic:

 | Inbound/Outbound| Protocol | Source IP | Source Port | Destination IP | Destination Port |
 |--------------|------|------|------|------|------------------|